 Black History Week

-The week beginning 14th October as a school we will be celebrating Black History Month.
-If you would like to be involved and come into school to help us celebrate please email and let us know.
+The week beginning 15th October as a school we will be celebrating Black History Month.
+If you have any ideas or suggestions to help us celebrate or would like to find a virtual way to be involved then please let me know.

 Have a lovely weekend,